PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

   - Go to [World Map API](https://countries.trevorblades.com)

-Let's do some queries to retrieve data :
+Let's do some queries to retrieve data:
   - Retrieve all continents' code, name and all their countries' code, name and capital.
   - Retrieve the code, name, currency and its states' code and name of the country with `FR` code.